ogazitt/saasmaster-api/README.md

 and copy the files into the `build` subdirectory.
 It assumes that the saasmaster project is in a peer directory to the saasmaster-api project.

-### `npm run build` and `npm run deploy`
+### `npm run build:dev | build:prod` and `npm run deploy:dev | deploy:prod`

 These will build the Docker container for the API (including the SPA) using Google Cloud Build, and deploy it to Google Cloud Run.

 ### `npm run push`

 This combines the `build-spa`, `copy`, `build`, and `deploy` operations to automate the deployment of the current source code with one command.

 ## Directory structure